Receive Stories And Home Practices From The Way Of The Circle Centre

 4. A different way to connect.
 The Edge is in the heart of a forest, on the edge of a lake.
 It is away from “civilization” and there is no WiFi.
 Leave all those i-things and electronic devices at home.
 Your experience at The Edge is not broadcasted live on social media… but you will learn that your thoughts, your emotions and your experiences are connected to the invisible web that connects us all, and ripple out to the world.

 Synchronous events abound, and when you share openly with others in the Circle, you might just notice how your dream, your fear, your thought, your emotion… is not entirely your own; it’s also useful and valid for others in the Circle.
-The facilitators might also read emails received from the wider Circle – past participants, members of Peace Villages, and shaman brothers and sisters – who are connecting with the energy of the Gathering and offering their insights, or poems, or questions.
+The facilitators might also read emails received from the wider Circle – past participants, and brothers and sisters – who are connecting with the energy of the Gathering and offering their insights, or poems, or questions.
 You might find that their input directly applies to you.

 The gift in these exchanges is the realization that we are not alone.
 Too often, we feel like the crazy one of our family, with no one that shares our dreams and our connection to the spiritual realm.
 We might believe that we are making things up in our too vivid imagination, and that none of that matters.
 Please remember: your connection with the invisible does matter.
 YOU matter.
 And you BELONG.